Making your option choices in school? Get inspired and pick the future you want

 What it's like

-You would do research to discover and develop new drugs and medicines, and to make sure they are used safely.
+You'd do research to discover and develop new drugs and medicines, and to make sure they are used safely.

 You’d study the effects of drugs and other chemical substances on cells, animals, humans and the environment.
 You would work in a research team with scientists and other staff.